MichalBortkiewicz/JaxGCRL/docs/methods.md

 While reward shaping was not our main priority, since CRL algorithm doesn't use reward, each environment can provide both sparse and dense rewards, by using `--use_dense_reward` flag.

 ### Adding new methods and algorithms
-The primary purpose of our work is to enable easy and rapid research on Goal-Conditioned Refinorcement Learning.
+The primary purpose of our work is to enable easy and rapid research on Goal-Conditioned Reinforcement Learning.
 Thus adding new losses, and energy functions, or changing other aspects of the algorithm can be easily done, by modifying `src/losses.py` and/or `src/networks.py`, which are easily readable and accessible.

 Algorithms, that differ from CRL (or one of the other implemented baselines) in a more fundamental way (e.g. non-standard replay buffer, not relaying on actor and critic as a main paradigm) can also be implemented, but will usually require modification of `src/train.py`, which requires some technical knowledge on JAX, especially how JIT mechanism works.